apache/camel-website/content/blog/2020/06/camel-k-release-1.0.0/index.md

 but a lightweight *integration* platform) and it's technically difficult to provide IDE support, such as code completion and other utilities, to developers.

-But now we've it.
+But now we've done it.
 The integration tooling team has created some cool extensions for VS Code that make the development experience with Camel K even more exciting.
 You don't need to remember the Camel DSL syntax, the IDE will give you suggestions and error highlighting.